RadeonOpenCompute/ROCm_Documentation/Programming_Guides/Opencl-optimization.rst

 The CodeXL GPU Profiler also can record the execution time for a kernel automatically.
 The Kernel Time metric reported in the Profiler output uses the built-in OpenCL timing capability and reports the same result as the
 ``kernelExecTimeNs`` calculation shown above.

 Another interesting metric to track is the kernel launch time (Start - Queue).
 The kernel launch time includes both the time spent in the user application (after enqueuing the command, but before it is submitted to the device), as well as the time spent in the runtime to launch the kernel.
-For CPU devices, the kernel launch time is fast (tens of Î¼s), but for discrete GPU devices it can be several hundred Î¼s.
+For CPU devices, the kernel launch time is fast (tens of 1's), but for discrete GPU devices it can be several hundred Î¼s.
 Enabling profiling on a command queue adds approximately 10 Î¼s to 40 Î¼s overhead to all clEnqueue calls.
 Much of the profiling overhead affects the start time; thus, it is visible in the launch time.
 Be careful when interpreting this metric.
 To reduce the launch overhead, the AMD OpenCL runtime combines several command submissions into a batch.
 Commands submitted as batch report similar start times and the same end time.

 Measure performance of your test with CPU counters.
 Do not use OCL profiling.
 To determine if an application is executed asynchonically, build a dependent execution with OCL events.
 This is a "generic" solution; however, there is an exception when you can enable profiling and have overlap transfers.
 DRMDMA engines do not support timestamps ("GPU counters").
 To get OCL profiling data, the runtime must synchronize the main command processor (CP) with the DMA engine; this disables overlap.
 Note, however, that Southern Islands has two independent main CPs and runtime pairs them with DMA engines.
 So, the application can still execute kernels on one CP, while another is synced with a DRM engine for profiling; this lets you profile it with APP or OCL profiling.

 1.2.2 Using the OpenCL timer with Other System Timers
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++
 The resolution of the timer, given in ns, can be obtained from::

  clGetDeviceInfo(...,CL_DEVICE_PROFILING_TIMER_RESOLUTION...);

 AMD CPUs and GPUs report a timer resolution of 1 ns.
 AMD OpenCL devices are required to correctly track time across changes in frequency and power states.
 Also, the AMD APP SDK uses the same time-domain for all devices in the platform; thus, the profiling timestamps can be directly compared across the CPU and GPU devices.